-Our very first program with the dynamic Russell Means is a moving and eloquent presentation on the state of Native America.
-He asserts consciousness has changed among indigenous people.
-But among many of the descendants of white European settlers, enmity, prejudices and colonial attitudes remain.
-For example, he says, “The Pope is going to canonize Father Serra, an Indian murderer and Indian slave owner.”
-In North and South America the lands and traditions of indigenous peoples are under assault.
+Our very first program with the dynamic Russell Means is a moving and eloquent presentation on Native America.
+He recounts how consciousness has changed among indigenous people but among the white European settler descendants, the old enmity and prejudices remain.
+For example, he says, “The Pope is going to canonize Father Serra an Indian murderer and Indian slave owner.”
+In North and South America, the lands and traditions of indigenous peoples are under assault.
 But there is resistance.
 Native peoples are organizing and fighting for their dignity and rights.

 Recorded at the University of Colorado in Denver.